-Surgical sciatica treatment options are not usually considered before a regimen of conservative treatment has been attempted.
-However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery might become an option.
-If so, contact Laser Spine Institute to find out about the minimally invasive, outpatient procedures our surgeons use to help patients experience meaningful relief from sciatica and other degenerative spine conditions.
-One of our orthopedic experts will conduct a complimentary review of your MRI or CT scan to determine whether you are a candidate.
+Surgical sciatica treatment options are not usually considered before conservative treatment has been attempted.
+However, if chronic symptoms persist after several weeks or months of these methods, surgery might become an option.
+If so, contact Laser Spine Institute to learn about the minimally invasive outpatient spine surgery we provide to treat sciatica.
+Our board-certified surgeons+ are able to access the spine with a muscle-sparing less than 1-inch incision that reduces the risk of complications like infection, scarring and failed back surgery syndrome.

 Contact us today for a no-cost MRI review* to help you find out if you are a candidate for one of our minimally invasive procedures.